Dyz598/pandawa-docs/architecture/bundle.md

 /**
  * @author  Aldi Arief <aldiarief598@gmail.com>
  */
-class SampleBundle extends Bundle
+class UserBundle extends Bundle
 {
 }
 ```

-Its a class typically named by the Domain or Functionality or Vendor Name suffixed with the word `Bundle` and
+It's a class typically named by the Domain or Functionality or Vendor Name suffixed with the word `Bundle` and
 extends the `Pandawa\Component\Foundation\Bundle\Bundle` class.

 For example if you want to add code to connect your application to Kafka you would typically make a `KafkaBundle`